creativestyle/amazon-payments-advanced-doc/installation.rst

 .. image:: /images/1.7.2/installation_step_2.png

 * On the list of the installed extensions please find `Creativestyle_AmazonPayments`, select :guilabel:`Uninstall` in the corresponding action dropdown list and click :guilabel:`Commit changes` button.
-* After the successful uninstallation from the previous source, install it from the `Creativestyle Magento 1.x connect channel <https://connect.creativestyle.de/Creativestyle_AmazonPayments>`_ as described in the :ref:`installation-magento-connect-manager` section.
+* After the successful uninstallation from the previous source, install it as described in the :ref:`installation-magento-connect-manager` section.

 Upgrade process